ues-io/uesio/docs/redux/README.md

 We use the utility [createEntityAdapter](https://redux-toolkit.js.org/api/createEntityAdapter) from Redux Toolkit for having **normalized data** in the Redux store.

-For example, let the following data structure in the Redux store.
+For example, let the following data structure be in the Redux store.

 ```
 [